 Day 3Melnik - Gabrovo - Berovo (125 km) (B, L, D)

-Soon after crossing the border, we visit the village of Gabrovo, a traditional Macedonian village of the eastern part of the country.
-The host farmers will be waiting for us there, willing to take us around the Strumica plain, one of the most important plains in the country well known of peppers production.
+Soon after crossing the border, we visit the village of Gabrovo, a traditional Macedonian village on the eastern part of the country.
+The host farmers will be waiting for us there, willing to take us around Strumica plain, one of the most important plains in the country well known for peppers production.
 We will pick up some fruits and vegetables from the fields and start cooking together with the hosts – fresh salads, fresh baked bread and meat, homemade wine and natural fruit juices will be on our menu for the home hosted lunch.
-In the afternoon, we walk to nearby Waterfalls of Koleshino, to enjoy natural attractions of the area.
-We drive on to Berovo, a town situated on 1000 meters altitude, called air bath town, because of fresh clean air and environment.
+In the afternoon, we walk to nearby Waterfalls of Koleshino to enjoy natural attractions of the area.
+We drive on to Berovo, a town situated on 1000 meters altitude, called "air bath town", because of its fresh and clean air and environment.
 After the check in to the hotel, we take a relaxing walk around Berovo Lake.
 Accommodation, traditional dinner and overnight in a hotel in Berovo.

 Day 4 Berovo – Kratovo (137 km) (B, L, D)